Steve Eyre

-Steven Frederick Eyre (born 9 May 1972) is an English football manager who was formerly assistant manager at Doncaster Rovers.
-Born in Salford, his father is ex-player and radio pundit Fred Eyre.
+Steven Frederick Eyre (born 9 May 1972) is an English former football manager.
+He was a youth player with Burnley between 1988 and 1990, before joining Wigan Athletic in 1990.
+He did not make any league appearances for the club prior to retiring at the age of 19.

 Playing career

-Eyre played for several non-League clubs in the northwest of England, including Chorley.
+Eyre played for several non-League clubs in the northwest of England, including Barrow, Chorley and Radcliffe Borough.

 Managerial career

-After quitting playing aged 19 to take up coaching Eyre moved up the ranks to coach Manchester City's youth team, with whom he won five youth league titles and led the club to two FA Youth Cup final appearances, winning in 2008.
+After quitting playing full time aged 19 to take up coaching, Eyre moved up the ranks to coach Manchester City's youth team, with whom he won five youth league titles and led the club to two FA Youth Cup final appearances, winning in 2008.
 He spent 21 years with Manchester City.

 On 13 June 2011, Eyre was appointed Rochdale manager, after Keith Hill joined Barnsley.

-On 19 December 2011, with the club in 22nd place in League One, Rochdale terminated the contracts of Eyre and his assistant Frankie Bunn.
+Six months later, with the club in 22nd place in League One, Rochdale terminated the contracts of Eyre and his assistant Frankie Bunn.

 On 12 April 2012, Eyre was appointed the role of Senior Professional Development Coach at League One club Huddersfield Town, taking a leading role in the club's Development Squad.
 Following Simon Grayson's sacking on 24 January 2013, he and Mark Lillis became joint caretaker managers until a successor was chosen.

-In March 2022, he joined League One side Doncaster Rovers as part of Gary McSheffrey backroom staff, replacing Glyn Hodges who had joined Bradford City weeks earlier.

-On 17 October 2022, Eyre along with Gary McSheffrey were sacked by Doncaster Rovers.
+In March 2022, he joined League One side Doncaster Rovers as part of Gary McSheffrey backroom staff, replacing Glyn Hodges, who had joined Bradford City weeks earlier.
+On 17 October 2022, Eyre and McSheffrey, were sacked by Doncaster.

 Media work

-In late 2020 he started to summarise Bolton Wanderers matches for local radio.
+In late 2020, he started to summarise Bolton Wanderers matches for local radio.
 He also summarises for BBC Radio Lancashire.